KRIISHSHARMA/5G_TECHNOLOGY_ARCHITECTURE_AND_PROTOCOLS/README.md

 - while in the time domain we have frames each frame is of 10ms and it has 10 subframes of 1ms each
 - if we have SCS of 60 KHz we will have 4 slots per subframe (2^2)
 - `the normal CP is 14 symbols per slot in time domain and 12 subcarriers in frequency domain`
+- The 3GPP documents describes a resource block to be a group of resource elements spanning 12 consecutive subcarriers in the frequency domain and one slot in the time domain.

 ![Screenshot from 2023-11-24 21-37-03](https://github.com/KRIISHSHARMA/5G_TECHNOLOGY_ARCHITECTURE_AND_PROTOCOLS/assets/86760658/12916721-710a-4bdf-868b-6a41079150e7)